waynodiablo/Oystercard/pills/deploying_angular_sinatra.md

 Deploying an Angular app that is hosted on a Sinatra backend can be somewhat frustrating.
 The reason being that Heroku will either assume that you are deploying a Node application and therefore ignore your sinatra server, or it will install a ruby app but fail to run NPM - therefore ignoring all your npm and bower components.

-To get around this, follow the following steps:
+To get around this, follow these steps:

 1. Move your bower_components directory to public/bower_components
 2. Create a .bowerrc file in the top level of your application, and add the following text to it: